 If you have any attorney, your attorney likely has her/his own forms that they use regularly and can send to your doctor.
 Sometimes, it's best to take the form in with you to your appointment rather than have the attorney fax it over to the office.
 You should discuss the best method with your attorney representative.

 Social Security also has physical and mental forms that it uses for it's own examiners.
 You can use these forms to take to your own doctor to complete.
 For example, in my practice, I prefer to use Social Security Form SSA-4734-F4-SUP to send to psychologists and psychiatrists when I need a mental RFC completed for a client's case.

 If you have a condition such as migraines that isn't well addressed by a general RFC form, your attorney can likely find or create one that is more appropriate.
 The same is true for people with rare medical conditions that may be poorly understood by the medical evaluators.

 Having your treating doctor complete an accurate assessment of your physical and/or mental residual functional capacity can make a significant difference in whether you win your case.
 However, sometimes physicians are reluctant to complete these forms.
 In fact, there are entire medical facilities that have a general practice of not completing RFC forms, such as Kaiser Permanente.
 If this is the case, you may wish to ask your doctor if they would be willing to write a statement about your condition and how it affects your ability to do daily activities (i.e. sitting, standing, walking, lifting, household chores, driving, ect.).

-Below are links to Social Security RFC forms you can take to your doctor.
+Below are links to Physical and Mental Residual Functional Capacity forms you can take to your doctor.